Are you thinking of selling put options for weekly or monthly income? If so, you came to the right place.

 What is selling put options for income?

 First, it’s essential to know what a put option is.
 A put option is a contract that offers the buyer the right, but not the obligation to sell something to the option seller, at a predefined price, up until a predefined time.
-In other words, the put seller is required to buy something, from the put buyer (should the put buyer decide), at a specific price, at any point until the contract expires.
+In other words, the put seller must buy something, from the put buyer (should the put buyer decide), at a specific price, at any point until the contract expires.

 Put options get sold with various expirations.
 For example, some get sold with expirations on Monday, Wednesday, and Friday.
 Also, weekly put options expire on Fridays, and traditional, monthly put options expire on the third Friday of each month.